EmuDeck/emudeck.github.io/docs/emulators/steamos/shadps4.md

 ## Getting Started with shadps4
 [Back to the Top](#shadps4-table-of-contents)

-In order to play a game on shadps4, you need to the games through the shadps4 UI.
+In order to play a game on shadps4, you need to install the games through the shadps4 UI.
 In desktop mode, open shadps4, either in the application menu or through its shortcut in `Emulation/tools/launchers/shadps4.sh`.
 In shadps4, click File, click Install Packages(PKG) and select your game, this will install it to Emulation/storage/shadps4/games

 Read the [Configuration](#shadps4-configuration) section to learn more about shadps4 and its folder locations.